Home Motorhome & Campervan Hire in New Zealand

 • Camping table and chairs.

-When renting a motorhome in New Zealand, standard insurance is always included in the rental price.
-This insurance only covers personal injury inflicted on third parties.
+Standard insurance is included in the rental price.
+It covers personal injury inflicted on third parties.
 It does not cover any material damage of the rental vehicle or other vehicles.
 For this reason, the rental agent will ask you to pay a deposit when picking up the motorhome.
 They usually charge the money to your account, so make sure you have the funds available!
 The amount to be paid depends on the company and type of vehicle.
-For a campervan, deposits are usually between 2,500 and 3,000 NZD.
+For a campervan, deposits are usually around 3,000 NZD.
 For a motorhome, expect to be charged between 5,000 and 7,500 NZD.

 If you don’t want take any risks, make sure you get comprehensive insurance.
-Your deposit will then be reduced to a minimum amount (generally nothing or 250 NZD).
+Your deposit will then be reduced to a minimum amount (generally around 250 NZD).

 But it is also possible to take out private insurance or use the coverage offered by your credit card (check with your bank beforehand).
 If you want more information on motorhome rental insurance, we recommend that you take a look at our dedicated article: Motorhome insurance options in Australia and NZ.

-• First make sure that you got the model you booked.
+• Make sure that you got the model you booked.
 If the vehicle you booked is not available, you may be offered an alternative.
 In this case, you should get an upgrade or a discount.

 • Thoroughly inspect the outside of the vehicle and let the rental agent know of even the slightest scratch.